-Once you have your marketing systems in place, you can move on to your sales and client onboarding workflows.
+Once you have your marketing workflow in place, you can move on to your sales and client onboarding workflows.

-If you're doing great and ready to take on team members, it's more than likely that your marketing, sales, and client onboarding workflows are in good shape.
+If you're ready to take on team members, then your marketing, sales, and client onboarding workflows are probably in good shape.

-If they are looking good, now you're ready to really focus on your team workflows.
+If they are looking good, now you're ready to focus on your team workflows.

 I hope you found this valuable.

-Also, no matter where you're at in your business, make sure to check out my article, "Not enough profit?
-Here’s How To Know Where To Focus Your Efforts In The Next 30 Days" to use the 5 key indicators in your business to put the systems in place to increase profits fast.
+Also, no matter where you're at in your business, make sure to check out my article, "Not much profit?
+Focus Here In The Next 30 Days" to use the 5 key indicators in your business to put the systems in place to increase profits fast.